WEENER365434567890/Stock-Market-Simplified/README.md

 Unfortunately cloning this project would not work since I am using multiple apis that require a registered api key.

-Login feature is necessary for limiting api request.
+Login feature is necessary for limiting api requests.
 Accounts will be deleted every 72 hours via firebase authentication.
 Thanks for understanding!